xiaoZ857/FYP-Be-DNS/README.md

 2. Use the provided API endpoints to interact with the blockchain network, such as adding new bindings or querying existing bindings.

-3. Monitor the network through the `getData()` method to check the current leader, the height of the blockchain, and the list of nodes.

-4. Use the HTML to interact with the network.
+3. Use the HTML to interact with the network.

 ## License